-In July 2014, I wrote, produced and performed in a new play called Shabbat Dinner at the Tamarama Rock Surfers Bondi Feast Festival.
+In July 2013, I wrote, produced and performed a new play called Shabbat Dinner at the Tamarama Rock Surfers Bondi Feast Festival.
 This was an annual festival greatly enjoyed by the Sydney theatre community.
 I teamed up with director Anthony Skuse (Punk Rock, 4000 Miles) and we created this piece together.

 Shabbat Dinner (subtitled: “good girls moisturise”) is a piece of dinner theatre that explores the role of food, females and family in a contemporary Jewish identity.
 The performers and the audience share a Shabbat dinner catered by the writer.
 As the meal unfolds, a community is built and then dismantled between all involved.
 The rituals, customs and habits of a Friday night are recreated in this new community.
 And then we go about our lives once more.